futuring-architectures/futuring-architectures.github.io/docs/framework.md

 ## Infinite Iteration

 FAST is infinitely iterative.
+It captures the deliberately repeating behaviours of organisations responding to ecosystem dynamics.
-From exploring a fuzzy hunch of opportunity, to running a viable platform organisation and back to exploring. 🔄 Round and round and round.
-It captures the deliberately repeating behaviours of organisations responding to ecosystem dynamics:
+From exploring a fuzzy hunch of opportunity, to running a viable platform organisation and back to exploring. 🔄 Round and round and round:

 ![The FAST framework](../assets/img/docs/fast-process-tiny.png){:data-width="600" data-height="398"}

 Revealing the ecosystem *frames* the organisation's future position.
-This position challenges the existing organisation to adapt and learn from new, revealed versions of the ecosystem. 🔄 Round and round and round.
+This position challenges the existing organisation to adapt and learn from new, to be revealed versions of the ecosystem.

+🔄 Round and round and round.